Worthing: Transport

 A turnpike was opened in 1803 to connect Worthing with London, and similar toll roads were built later in the 19th century to connect nearby villages.
 Stagecoach traffic grew rapidly until 1845, when the opening of a railway line from Brighton brought about an immediate decline.
 The former turnpike is now the A24, a primary route which runs northwards to London via Horsham and connects Worthing with the M25 motorway.
 Two east–west routes run through the borough: the A27 trunk road runs to Brighton in the east, and to Chichester, Portsmouth and the M27 motorway in the west.
 The A259 follows a coastal route between Hampshire and Kent.

 Most local and long-distance buses are operated by Stagecoach South which has its origins in Southdown Motor Services—founded in 1915 with one route to Pulborough.
 Stagecoach in the South Downs operates several routes around the town and to Midhurst, Brighton and Portsmouth.
 The most frequent service, between Lancing and Durrington, was branded PULSE in 2006.
 Worthing-based Compass Travel have routes to Angmering, Chichester, Henfield and Lancing; and other companies serve Horsham, Crawley, Brighton and intermediate destinations.
 National Express coaches run between London's Victoria Coach Station and Marine Parade.
-During the 1920s and 1930s, a fleet of up to 15 converted Shelvoke and Drewry dustbin lorries—the Worthing Tramocars—operated local bus services alongside more conventional vehicles.
+During the 1920s and 1930s, a fleet of up to 15 converted Shelvoke & Drewry dustbin lorries—the Worthing Tramocars—operated local bus services alongside more conventional vehicles.

 The borough has five railway stations: East Worthing, Worthing, West Worthing, Durrington-on-Sea and Goring-by-Sea.
-All are on the West Coastway Line and are managed and operated by the Southern train operating company.
+All are on the West Coastway Line and are managed and operated by Govia Thameslink Railway.
 Worthing opened on 24 November 1845 as a temporary terminus of the line from Brighton, which was extended to Chichester the following year and electrified in the 1930s.
 Regular services run to destinations such as London, Gatwick Airport, Brighton, Littlehampton and Portsmouth.

 Shoreham Airport is about 5 mi east of Worthing.
-The nearest international airport is London Gatwick, about 28 mi to the northeast.
+The nearest international airport is Gatwick, about 28 mi to the northeast.